leplatrem/blog.mathieu-leplatre.info/content/Dev/python_asyncio_patterns.rst

     for (i, result) in zip(inputs, results):
         print(i, result)

-As a human — and non-native English speaker — I would have excepted the ``asyncio.wait()`` function to run futures in parallel and return their results, but it doesn't exactly do that.
+As a human™ I would have excepted the ``asyncio.wait()`` function to run futures in parallel and return their results, but it doesn't exactly do that.
 It returns two lists of futures and you have to unwrap its value with ``result()``.
 And careful, the signature is not the same (a list of futures versus futures in ``*args``).

 .. code-block:: python